JoseGomis299/OpenApi2Java/README.md

 ✅ **Full Reference Resolution** - Handles `$ref`, `allOf`, `oneOf`, `anyOf`
 ✅ **Type Safety** - Proper generic types for Lists and nested objects
 ✅ **No Import Changes** - All packages remain as `com.java`
+✅ **No Class Imports** - Generated classes don't import other generated classes (only java.util, java.time, and Lombok)

 ## Prerequisites